thebleaksea/temprory_relay/README.md

 # temprory relay
-Cross-chaining based on zero-knowledge proofs
+On-demand activated cross-chain relaying based on zero-knowledge proofs

 ## Modified bellman
 This is a modified version of the Bellman library, using the sp-std and frame-support libraries provided by Substrate to make it compatible with the no_std environment used by Substrate.